MuganziJames/-whatsapp-job-alert-bot-kenya/DEPLOYMENT_GUIDE.md

 ### **Common Issues**

-1. **Service Won't Start**

-   - Check environment variables are set correctly
+1. **Blueprint Deployment Failed**

+   - Check that `render.yaml` exists in your repository
-   - Verify blueprint file path is correct
+   - Verify the YAML syntax is correct
-   - Check logs for specific error messages
+   - Check build logs for specific errors

+2. **Environment Variables**

+   - Make sure to set variables for BOTH services
+   - WhatsApp service needs Twilio credentials
+   - Telegram service needs bot token
+   - Both need Supabase and OpenRouter keys

-2. **WhatsApp Not Responding**
+3. **WhatsApp Not Responding**

    - Verify Twilio webhook URL is correct
    - Check if service is sleeping (send a message to wake it)
    - Verify Twilio credentials

-3. **Telegram Not Responding**
+4. **Telegram Not Responding**
    - Check Telegram bot token is correct
    - Verify service is running (check logs)
    - Ensure bot is not blocked

-4. **Database Errors**
-   - Verify Supabase URL and key
-   - Check if database tables exist
-   - Test database connection

 ### **Useful Commands**